vnscriptkid/standard-golang-project/README.md

 - How load-balancer checks health endpoint?
 - How come 2 package names inside one folder? `handlers` vs `handlers_test`
 - Why structured logging instead of fmt log?
+- Why putting binary file inside container?
+- What is multi-state build and why we need it?
+    - What
+    - Why?
+Include binary solely, Caching
+-